- What are the advantages of using LEED for airport facilities?

 How can I use LEED to certify the entire airport?

-What resources are available for airports?
+What technical resources are available for airport projects pursuing LEED?

 There are various resources available for airports pursuing LEED certification.